RemixHeart/MeteoHub/README.md

 ## MeteoHub

-MeteoHub is PornHub for Meteo
+MeteoHub is an amateur meteo web app

 ## Partecipanti
 RemixHeart